 This course is required for graduation.
 Students are recommended to take Career Life Education in grade 11 in preparation for post-secondary education and employment opportunities.
 This course explores topics of personal development, global and economic opportunities and career/life planning.
-Students who have completed Planning 10 are not required to complete Career Life Education.
+French Immersion students will complete this course in French with the support of a FRIM teacher.

-Career Life Connections /Capstone
+Career Life Connections / Capstone 12